History of Ramsgate: Georgian and Regency Ramsgate

 However, after the Congress of Vienna, Ramsgate's military importance declined sharply as the threat from France ended and Britain's focus of attention switched from Europe to the colonies.
 The barracks, stables, parade grounds and gun batteries etc. were sold off to developers and an intense period of building followed.

-The stimulus was the arrival of a steamboat service from London to Margate in 1816.
-Instead of spending a day in a bumpy coach to Brighton, wealthy seaside visitors could now cruise down the Thames to Thanet in just four hours of comfort and luxury.
-So the best of society chose to enjoy a month or two's relaxation from “the cares and anxieties of Metropolitan life” in Ramsgate.
+The development was initiated by the introduction of a steamboat service from London to Margate in 1816.
+Compared to the day-long coach journey to Brighton, the steamboat enabled travel down the Thames to Thanet in four hours.
+Consequently, wealthy visitors increasingly chose to spend one or two months in Ramsgate to distance themselves from urban life.

 Before 1790, there was not a single dwelling of substance on either cliff.
 By the time Queen Victoria came to the throne in 1837, Ramsgate was covered with elegant crescents, squares, places and lawns, all with fine bow-fronted Regency houses, embellished by delicate gossamer ironwork and Pagoda-style canopied balconies.
 To the extent, the town now has more listed buildings from this period per capita than Bath.

 Officially, the Ramsgate season ran from August to October but many regular visitors like Samuel Taylor Coleridge preferred to sojourn in late Autumn.
 Mainly, as a matter of economy.
 A house on Nelson or Wellington Crescent could command a rent of £16 a month – five or six times more than a gentleman would expect to pay for an equivalent family residence in London but by November, Coleridge could take a room on the cliff for 10s 6d a week and dine out on his table talk.

-In its heyday as a fashionable watering place, Ramsgate attracted both new money and old.
-Two of the richest men in the kingdom, Sir William Curtis and Moses Montefiore had large establishments on West Cliff and East Cliff respectively.
-While down in the town, you might find the Prime Minister, Lord Liverpool strolling along the pier, arm in arm, with his Foreign Secretary, George Canning.
-Or you could share a warm seawater tub with the Marquess of Wellesley or the Duke of Clarence at Dyason's Baths.
-Or you could just watch the “Heir Presumptive” enjoying a donkey ride on the beach.
+Originally developed as a watering place, Ramsgate attracted visitors from different social backgrounds.
+Among the early residents were two of the wealthiest men in the country at the time: Sir William Curtis, who had a residence on the West Cliff, and Moses Montefiore, who had one on the East Cliff.
+Contemporary accounts also note the presence of prominent political and aristocratic figures in the town.
+Prime Minister Lord Liverpool was reported to walk along the pier with Foreign Secretary George Canning.
+At Dyason's Baths, visitors included the Marquess of Wellesley and the Duke of Clarence.
+The "Heir Presumptive" was also observed taking donkey rides on the beach.